GeoscienceAustralia/tcrm/docs/scenarios.rst

 ----------------------

  -c file, --config file   Path to a configuration file.
- -v, --verbose            If given, then logging messages will be printed
+ -v, --verbose            If given, logging messages will be printed
                           to the console.
  -d, --debug              In the case that execution results in an exception,
-                          allow the Python stack to call into the stack trace (through implementation of a custom hook script).
+                          allow the Python stack to call into the stack trace (through implementation of a custom hook script) and start the Python debugger (:mod:`pdb`).

 .. _timeseries:
 Extract time series data